GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/03.021-030/01.Let-Him-In/docs.md

 ---
+title: |
-title: 21.
-Let Him In
+    021. Let Him In - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 021.
+Let Him In.
+There's a Stranger at the door,  Let him in; He has been there oft before,  Let him in; Let him in, ere he is gone, Let him in, the Holy One, Jesus Christ, the Father's Son,  Let him in.
+    keywords:  |
-    keywords: Christ in Song, Let Him In, There&#039;s a Stranger at the door,
+        Christ in Song, adventhymnals, advent hymnals, Let Him In, There's a Stranger at the door.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 21. LET HIM IN
+## 021. LET HIM IN
+####  Christ in Song,

 ```txt
 1.